 For deployment power, your battery is largely going to be dictated by the requirements of your deployment igniter.
 Most igniters that are commonly used for deployment initiation nowadays use relatively low current, well under 1A "all-fire" (the guaranteed minimum current requirement for firing).
-Quest Q2G2's will fire at under 200 mA.
 Typically, a very small LiPo is more than adequate for deployment power, a 200 mAH battery will easily light any igniter up to about 2A, and depending on the battery might be able to source up to 8A.
 Since igniters fire for only a short time and typically will burn open after firing, that current may only be drawn for a few tenths of a second.
 You generally CAN use a 9V battery for the deployment side, assuming that it will put out enough current for your igniter.
-(It will work fine with a Q2G2).

-IF AND ONLY IF you are using Quest Q2G2 igniters or other low-current igniters, you can get away with using a single battery for both the computer and deployment side.
+IF AND ONLY IF you are using low-current igniters, you can get away with using a single battery for both the computer and deployment side.
 We've done that many times, it works fine if you make sure that your battery is large enough to handle a possible short.
 We recommend that your LiPo battery has enough current capacity to handle 10x the all-fire draw of the igniter.
 For example, if you are using a J-Tek ematch with a 1A all-fire rating, your battery must be able to handle 10A of current continuously.
 To tell if your battery can handle that, look at the "C" rating of the battery, and multiply the capacity by the C-rating.
 The C-rating tells you how much current the battery can put out continuously; the higher the rating, the more current the battery can source.
 If you have a 500 mAH battery rated at 20C, that's 10,000 mA or 10A, so it would be OK to use that battery with a J-Tek match as the sole battery on an Eggtimer TRS.